Lê Thánh Tông: Other regional powers and pirates

 According to the Ming Shilu, Thánh Tông led ninety thousand troops to invade Lan Xang but was chased by the troops of the Malacca Sultanate, who killed thirty thousand Vietnamese soldiers.
 In 1485, envoys of Champa, Lan Xang, Melaka, Ayutthaya, and Java arrived Dai Viet.
 In 1470 he sent an anti-pirate expedition in the Gulf of Tonkin, secured the maritime transit.
-Also in 1475, pirates from Ryukyu Islands and Champa raided the port of Qui Nhơn.
+Also in 1475, pirates from Ryukyu Islands and Champa raided the port of Quy Nhơn.
 In 1480 a battle occurred on the Vietnamese coast between Vietnamese and a shipwrecked Ryukyuan ship.
 The Ming received a message requesting aid by Lan Song in 1481 against the Vietnamese invasion.
 Lê Thánh Tông claimed as tributaries the countries of Melaka, Java, Siam, Laos and Champa in "The Regulations concerning Tribute Missions from Vassals to the Imperial Capital" (Chư phiên sứ thần triều cống kinh quốc lệ) in 1485.
 The Tusi system was used to rule "barbarian" ethnic minorities in peripheral and mountain border areas.

 As a poet

-A group of 28 poets was formally recognized by the court (the Tao Dan) Lê Thánh Tông himself was a poet and some of his poem has survived.
+A group of 28 poets were formally recognized by the court (the Tao Dan).
+Lê Thánh Tông himself was a poet and some of his poems have survived.
 He wrote the following at the start of his campaign against the Champa: